4C Hair Wash Day : 5 Easy Tips to Revamp your Wash Day Routine

 - Slow the formation split ends

-Deep conditioners, take it a step further, and have the added benefit of deeply penetrating the hair strand, leaving you with soft, “I just can’t get enough of how much I love my curls” results!
+To take it a step further, you should do a deep conditioning treatment.
+Deep conditioners have the added benefit of deeply penetrating the hair strand, leaving you with soft, “I just can’t get enough of how much I love my curls” results!

-Leave your deep conditioners in your hair for at least 10-30 minutes.3
+Leave your deep conditioners in your hair for at least 10-30 minutes.

-For even greater results add the heat and steam of a good shower.
+For even greater results, add in the heat and steam of a good shower.

 There are many options to choose from such as: